Bhavya412/Internship_Tasks/README.md

-#Temperature converter
+#Temperature converter:
 A simple web application that converts temperatures between celsius,fahrenheit and kelvin.

-#Technologies Used
+#Technologies Used:
 HTML,CSS and JavaScript

-#How to use
+#How to use:
 Enter a temperature value
 Select a unit
 click convert to get the converted tenperature.